mac-comp240/activities_asm_basics/README.md

 - The `-m64` option ensures that the compiler targets a 64-bit machine (leaving this out may work just fine)

-**Suffixes:** The line containing `.SUFFIXES:` sets up a list of filename suffixes that will be treated specially by later targets.
-These "suffix targets" are of the form `.a.b` where `a` and `b` are declared in the `.SUFFIXES` line.
-This target says that any file ending in `.a` can be converted to a file ending in `.b` by this rule.
+**Suffixes:** The line containing `.SUFFIXES:` sets up a list of filename suffixes that will be treated specially by later targets, called "implicit suffix replacement rules."

+There are two implicit suffix replacement rules in the Makefile.
+They are of the form `.a.b` where `a` and `b` are declared in the `.SUFFIXES` line.
+This is equivalent to writing:

+	%.a : %.b

+This means that if any file ending in .a has changed, use the next indented lines to create a file ending in .b.The % sign is a wildcard for any file name prefix.

 In our Makefile, we have two suffix rules:
     .c.s: